AbiGoodship/effect_of_ovarian_hormones_on_long_COVID_and_ME_symptoms/README.md

 # Digital health app data reveals an effect of ovarian hormones on long COVID and myalgic encephalomyelitis symptoms

+This code is provided for transparency with the manuscript "Digital health app data reveals an effect of ovarian hormones on long COVID and myalgic encephalomyelitis symptoms".
+While all data used in this analysis were anonymised, the individual-level nature of the data used risks individuals being identified or being able to self-identify if it is released publicly.
+However, the app data can be requested by bona fide researchers for specified scientific purposes by emailing Visible Health Inc at info@makevisible.com and Abigail Goodship at abigail.goodship21@imperial.ac.uk.

 **Background**
 Long COVID and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) disproportionally affect females, suggesting modulation by sex hormones.
 We sought to investigate whether symptom severity is influenced by changes in sex hormones over the menstrual cycle, or from hormonal contraception.